Fundamental Groups, 3-Braids, and Effective Estimates of Invariants: The upper bound for the extremal length. Plan of proof.

-Similarly, the integral, given by \eqref{eq3} defines a conformal mapping from the right half-plane onto a rectangle contained in the right half-plane.
+The integral, given by \eqref{eq3} defines also a conformal mapping from the right half-plane onto a rectangle contained in the right half-plane.
 Again, we use the branch of the square root which is positive on the positive real half-axis.
 The rectangle is the reflection in the imaginary axis of the rectangle obtained in the previous case.
 We denote the mapping given by \eqref{eq3} on the right half-plane by $\mathcal{F}_M^r$.
+Notice that $\mathcal{F}_M^r$ is obtained by analytic continuation of $\mathcal{F}_M$ across $(-iM,iM)$.

-The following lemma provides an estimate of the horizontal side length of the rectangle $R_M$.
+The following lemma provides an estimate of the horizontal side length of the rectangle $R(M)$.

 \begin{lemm} For $M \geq \frac{1}{2}$ the following inequalities hold

 \end{lemm}

 {\bf Proof}.
 For $X \in (0,1)$ we have